Ez3D-Rocketry/9-Research-and-Development/README.md

 All the designs incorporate a threaded base with a 'retaining nut'.
 It looks easy now but look a long time to incorporate.
 Here's why:

 1. Although FreeCAD can make bolts, it is difficult to add external threads to an existing column.
-Yes, there are several work around on YouTube and forums but none worked out well.
+Yes, there are several work arounds on YouTube and forums but none worked out well.
    - The external threads were made with Autodesk Fusion, exported as a .stl file, and added to the existing fin can drawing in FreeCAD.
 Files included above.
    - When exporting the FreeCAD part into a STL file, be sure to also select the threaded base.
 2. FreeCAD does have a feature to make a threaded hole.
 This is used to make the motor retention retaining nut.